Treacheal Collapse: Signs, Diagnosis and Treatment

 Problems requiring simultaneous medical care that compromise the tracheal syndrome include recurrent pulmonary or pharyngeal infections, dental disease and swelling of lymph tissue in the pharynx and tracheal region.

 If medical therapy has failed, additional procedures may be indicated to provide relief to dogs with tracheal collapse.
 Surgical correction of a tracheal collapse may be considered in young dogs when the trachea is collapsed in the neck region.
-Older dogs, those with complicating medical problems, and those with most of the trachea affected are not good candidates for surgery.
+Older dogs, those with complicated medical problems, and those with most of the trachea affected are not good candidates for surgery.

 A tracheal stent may be recommended if the collapse involves the entire trachea or the region of the trachea within the chest.
 Side effects of tracheal stents include stent fracture, migration and growth of granulation tissue through the stent.
-Tracheal stents are placed using fluoroscopy, and do not require a surgical incision.
+Tracheal stents are placed using fluoroscopy and do not require a surgical incision.

 The prognosis remains good for many pets with tracheal collapse identified early in the development of the disease.
 Occasional bouts of cough should be expected.
 Weight control is essential as obesity greatly worsens the long-term outlook in all patients with tracheal collapse.

-Concurrent problems that may add stress to breathing, such as elongated soft palate, must be corrected to slow progression of the disease.
+Concurrent problems that may add stress to breathing, such as an elongated soft palate, must be corrected to slow the progression of the disease.
 With severe tracheal collapse, the condition can become a serious, life-threatening problem complicated by spells of severe respiratory distress.
 Bouts of severe coughing and respiratory distress negatively affect the prognosis.

 The client should be aware of the frustrating limitations of therapy for dogs with tracheal collapse.
 Even with aggressive medical or surgical management, coughing is likely to continue to some degree, so therapy is aimed at maintaining a good quality of life, rather than eliminating the cough completely.

-Many dogs with tracheal collapse typically remain exercise-intolerant for life and most continue to have coughing episodes with excitement.
+Many dogs with tracheal collapse typically remain exercise-intolerant for life, and most continue to have coughing episodes with excitement.